- Lymington Film Society

 (Meets at LCC)

-A private, friendly and informal Table Tennis Club, of average standard, plays at the Centre each Wednesday afternoon at 2pm between October and May.
+A private, friendly and informal Table Tennis Club, of average standard, plays at the Centre each Wednesday afternoon between October and May.
+We have just had delivery of two brand new tables.
 New members welcome.
 Moderate fees.
-For further details please contact Joan Wray.
+For further details please contact John Stoneman on 01590 612550.

 *Taekwondo- Waterside Taekwondo